microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 rows that have a valid result from the function use “inner” or “right”

-   Note while most functions only return a single output row for each input row some return multiple rows.
+   Note while most functions only return a single output row for each input row, some return multiple rows.
 Be cautious using “outer” in these cases.

 .. code:: ipython3